ADA-SITE-JML/a3-hashing-MalikovM7/README.md

 2 April: wrote main hash function method which computes a hash of the input string using SHA256 algorithm.

-4th april: I have seen your comments in discussions, You asked to run the program with console arguments that is why I changed the part when I first was asking from user n and s values and added them directly from run configurations. also I wrote a method for writing into the buckets , where I considered that comma ',' is dividing the strings
+4th april: I have seen your comments in discussions, You asked to run the program with console arguments that is why I changed the part when I first was asking from user n and s values and added them directly from run configurations. also I wrote a method for creating next overflow file and writing into the bucket , where I considered that comma ',' is dividing the strings